granthouston44/terraform-actions/README.md

 - Outputs `summary_path` and `report_path` can feed artifacts or downstream reporting steps.

 Backend template rendering (required)
-Place a template at `env/<env>/tfbackend.template` in your working directory.
+Place a template at `env/tfbackend.template` (or `env/<env>/tfbackend.template` for per-env overrides) in your working directory.
 The `terraform-setup` action renders this to `env/<env>/<env>.tfbackend` before running `terraform init`.
 If `envsubst` is available, the template may reference environment variables; otherwise it will be copied verbatim.

 ### `.github/actions/terraform-plan-apply`
 Removed in v1.0.0.
 Prefer composing `terraform-setup` → `terraform-plan` and `terraform-apply` in workflows with stage gates.